 Understanding your premiums.

-We want to help you understand what makes up the cost of insuring your home and/or contents, and why premiums may increase from time to time.
+There are a number of factors that make up the cost of your insurance and influence why your premiums may change from time to time.

 Changes to premiums.

 Our underwriter, IAG New Zealand Limited (IAG), use underwriting and pricing disciplines to calculate a fair price for insurance cover.
-Because of this, premiums could change every year to reflect a number of things, such as:
+Because of this, premiums could change every year as a result of factors like:

 - Claim costs;